IamSreeman/IamSreeman.github.io/pages/collections/quotes.md

 ### Philosophers

+>“And so it would seem that the **denial of the reality of time** is not so very paradoxical after all.
+It was called paradoxical because it seemed to contradict our experience so violently-to compel us to treat so much as illusion which appears *prima facie* to give knowledge of reality.
+But we now see that our experience of time-centring as it does about the specious present-would be no less illusory if there were a real time in which the realities we experience existed.
+The specious present of our observations - varying as it does from you to me-cannot correspond to the present of the events, observed.
+And consequently the past and future of our observations could not correspond to the past and future of the events observed.
+On either hypothesis - whether we take time as real or as unreal-everything is observed in a specious present, but nothing, not even the observations themselves, can ever be in a specious present.
+And in that case I do not see that we treat experience as much more illusory when we say that nothing is ever in a present at all, than when we say that everything passes through some entirely different present.
+>
+>Our conclusion, then, is that neither time as a whole, nor the [A series and B series](https://en.wikipedia.org/wiki/A_series_and_B_series){:target="_blank"}, really exist.
+But this leaves it possible that the C series does really exist.
+The A series was rejected for its inconsistency.
+And its rejection involved the rejection of the B series.
+But we have found no such contradiction in the C series, and its invalidity does not follow from the invalidity of the A series.
+>
+>It is, therefore, possible that the realities which we perceive as events in a time-series do really form a non-temporal series.<br>
+>...<br>
+>But the question whether such an objective C series does,exist, must remain for future discussion.”

+― <a href="https://en.wikipedia.org/wiki/J._M._E._McTaggart" target="_blank">J. M. E. McTaggart</a> [From the <a href="https://en.wikipedia.org/wiki/The_Unreality_of_Time" target="_blank">The Unreality of Time</a> (1908) paper][[PDF](https://www.jstor.org/stable/2248314){:target="_blank"}]

 >“All breathing, existing, living, **sentient** creatures should not be slain, nor treated with violence, nor abused, nor tormented, nor driven away.”

 >“Kill not, cause no pain.
 Nonviolence (ahiṃsā) is the greatest religion.”